 - Melt butter in a medium skillet over medium heat.
 Cook mushrooms until browned and slightly charred.
 Transfer mushrooms to blender, but don't blend yet.

 - With the pan still on medium heat, cook garlic and shallots in remaining butter until slightly soft and translucent, about 60 seconds.
 Add the flour and stir until cooked, about a minute.
 Then add the marsala wine and stock, stirring to scrape browned bits off the bottom of the pan.
-Add ¼ tsp salt and a few grinds of pepper, stirring to combine.
+Add ¼ teaspoon salt and a few grinds of pepper, stirring to combine.

 - Blend liquid and mushrooms until smooth.
 Season with additional salt and pepper to taste, if necessary.